palatyle/LMD_MATHAM_Utils/README.md

 `GCM_MATHAM_create.py` -- Script to generate individual directories containing everything needed to run both the Generic PCM and the martian adaptation to ATHAM (P_MATHAM).
 You will need to edit the first couple lines of code indicating where the PCM, PCM data, and MATHAM directories are.

+`GWR_output_summary.xlsx` -- Excel file containing major output from GWR analysis done in Arc as well as some plots.

+`GWER_project.ppkx` -- ArcGIS Pro Project Package containing raw and transformed GCM output as well as all GWR analyses.

 `LMD_interp.py` -- Script to interpolate model output from the PCM to the resolution and extent of the GRS H<sub>2</sub>O data.
 This script will loop through all output from the coupled PCM-MATHAM mopdels and output geopackages.

 `MATHAM_domain_flux.py` -- Script to sum up ash in MATHAM.
 Outputs a text file with each column indicating a different ash tracer as well as height above the ground.
 This script is callable from the command line.